fnyzz/nmapwrap/README.md

 The yaml config has 3 section:
 1. Name of the scan, where to store the data and a list of IP to scan.
 2. The Nmap discovery section.
 You may add more than one section where you do
+3. The Nmap section where you spesify what ports to scan etc.

 ```sh
 $ sudo python3 ./nmapwrap.py  --config config/myclient.yaml